Intelligence in the American Revolutionary War: Disguise

 In January 1778, Nancy Morgan Hart, who was tall, muscular, and cross-eyed, disguised herself as a "touched" or emotionally disturbed man, and entered Augusta, Georgia, to obtain intelligence on British defenses.
 Her mission was a success.
 Later, when a group of Tories attacked her home to gain revenge, she captured them all and was witness to their execution.

 In June 1778, General Washington instructed Henry "Light Horse Harry" Lee to send an agent into the British fort at Stony Point, New York, to gather intelligence on the exact size of the garrison and the progress it was making in building defenses.
 Captain Allan McLane took the assignment.
 Dressing as a country bumpkin and utilizing the cover of escorting a Mrs. Smith into the fort to see her sons, McLane spent two weeks collecting intelligence within the British fort and returned safely.

 While serving in Paris as an agent of the Committee of Secret Correspondence, Silas Deane is known to have used a heat-developing invisible ink—a compound of cobalt chloride, glycerine, and water—for some of his intelligence reports back to America.
 Even more useful to him later was a "sympathetic stain" created for secret communications by James Jay, a physician and the brother of John Jay.
-Dr. Jay, who had been knighted by George III, used the "stain" for reporting military information from London to America.
+Jay, who had been knighted by George III, used the "stain" for reporting military information from London to America.
 Later he supplied quantities of the stain to George Washington at home and to Silas Deane in Paris.

 The stain required one chemical for writing the message and a second to develop it, affording greater security than the ink used by Deane earlier.
 Once, in a letter to John Jay, Robert Morris spoke of an innocuous letter from "Timothy Jones" (Deane) and the "concealed beauties therein," noting "the cursory examinations of a sea captain would never discover them but transferred from his hand to the penetrating eye of a Jay, the diamonds stand confessed at once."